naacl-org/naacl-2022-website/_pages/venue.md

 ---
-title: Information for Participants
+title: Venue
 layout: single
 permalink: /venue/
+sidebar:
+    nav: "participants"
 toc: true
+toc_sticky: true
 ---

-NAACL 2022 will be a **hybrid** event with both on-site and virtual participation.
+NAACL 2022 will be a **hybrid** event with both on-site (Seattle, Washington) and virtual participation (via Underline).

 ## About Seattle

 Seattle welcomes millions of visitors from around the world so many of you may already be familiar with all that Seattle has to offer.
 Sightseeing, Arts &amp; Culture, Cultural Heritage, Outdoor hiking and enjoying nature, cruising the bay or departing for longer cruises, LGBTQ activities, spectator and other sports, etc. are just some of the things to keep you busy when not at the conference.
-Check out Visit Seattle [Visit Seattle Washington | Travel &amp; Tourism | Official Site](https://visitseattle.org/) and read below for ideas and help in planning your Seattle adventures.
+Check out the [Visit Seattle website](https://visitseattle.org/) and read below for ideas and help in planning your Seattle adventures.

 Realizing the COVID pandemic is of concern to everyone, here is the latest update about Seattle: As of